progressivetech/net.ourpowerbase.remoteform/docs/wordpress_civicrm.md

 	allowedMethods: ['HEAD','GET','POST','PUT']

-A customm profile has been found to work between two drupal sites with ['GET','POST'] enabled.
+A custom profile has been found to work between two drupal sites with ['GET','POST'] enabled.
 As users successfully test contribution forms and other civicrm entities as they may be enabled by future versions of this extension, pull requests are welcome to hone this documentation